daniel-waiguru/Shoppy/README.md

 All the dependencies (external libraries) are managed using version catalogs and defined in a single place `gradle/libs.versions.toml` file.
 This is a scalable approach to manage dependencies and use the same dependency version across all modules.

 ## Code Analysis
-This repo uses ktlint, a Kotlin linter, to analyze the codebase, identify potential code style violations, code quality issues, etc.
+This repo uses ktlint, a Kotlin linter, to analyze the codebase, and identify potential code style violations, code quality issues, etc.
 Before every commit, make sure you run the following bash script:

 ```shell script